How to Create a Shipping Label (2026): 5 Easy Steps

 Can I create a shipping label without a printer?

 Yes.
 Many carriers and shipping services now offer a QR code option.
 After you purchase your postage online, you’ll receive a code on your phone.
-Simply take your package and the code to a participating carrier location, and they will scan it and print the label for you.
+Take your package and the code to a participating carrier location, and they will scan it and print the label for you.

 What’s the easiest way for a small business to create a shipping label?